phantomaton-ai/phantomaton-stability/README.md

 ## Usage 🕸️

-To unleash the power of Stability AI image generation within Phantomaton, simply install the module:
+To unleash the power of Stability AI image generation within [Phantomaton](https://github.com/phantomaton-ai/phantomaton), simply install the module:

 ```markdown
 /install(module:phantomaton-stability)
 ```

+To enable this and other plugins in your system prompt, you can edit `.phantomaton/configuration.json` to expose their commands.

 ### Configuration ⚙️